-- (b) increase or reduce the amounts credited to the Employment Fund; - (c) place limits on or restrict the Provider's ability to transfer amounts credited to the Employment Fund between its Sites; and - (d) take any other action as specified in any Guidelines. - 139.8 The Provider must not represent notional credits allocated to it in the Employment Fund in its financial accounts. - 139.9 Each claim for Reimbursement must be rendered by the Provider to the Department: - (a) for a Reimbursement of purchases of goods or services from the Employment Fund, no more than 56 days after the relevant purchase has been made by the Provider or as otherwise specified in any Guidelines; or - (b) for a Reimbursement of a Wage Subsidy from the Employment Fund, no more than 56 days after the end of the relevant Wage Subsidy Placement or as otherwise specified in any Guidelines.
+- 150.5 Where a Participant is identified as subject to a Structural Adjustment Program, the Employment Fund will be credited in accordance with any Guidelines. - 150.6 The Provider may only transfer Employment Fund credits in accordance with any Guidelines. - 150.7 The Provider may only seek Reimbursements from the Employment Fund in accordance with any Guidelines and the credits available to them as specified in the Department's IT Systems at the time of the Provider's claim. - 150.8 The Department may, at any time: - (a) impose limits upon the Provider's access to the Employment Fund; - (b) increase or reduce the amounts credited to the Employment Fund; - (c) place limits on or restrict the Provider's ability to transfer amounts credited to the Employment Fund between its Sites; and - (d) take any other action as specified in any Guidelines. - 150.9 The Provider must not represent notional credits allocated to it in the Employment Fund in its financial accounts. - 150.10 Each claim for Reimbursement must be rendered by the Provider to the Department: - (a) for a Reimbursement of purchases of goods or services from the Employment Fund, no more than 56 days after the relevant purchase has been made by the Provider or as otherwise specified in any Guidelines; or - (b) for a Reimbursement of a Wage Subsidy from the Employment Fund, no more than 56 days after the end of the relevant Wage Subsidy Placement or as otherwise specified in any Guidelines.

-Note: For Youth Bonus Wage Subsidies, the timeframe requirement for rendering claims for Reimbursement is set out in clause 140.5.
+Note: For Youth Bonus Wage Subsidies, the timeframe requirement for rendering claims for Reimbursement is set out in clause 151.5.

-140. Wage Subsidies
+151. Wage Subsidies

-- 140.1 This clause 140 applies to both Wage Subsidies Reimbursed from the Employment Fund and Youth Bonus Wage Subsidies. - 140.2 The Provider may, in accordance with any Guidelines, negotiate a Wage Subsidy Agreement with a Wage Subsidy Employer with respect to a Wage Subsidy Participant. - 140.3 The Provider must only pay a Wage Subsidy to a Wage Subsidy Employer with respect to a Wage Subsidy Participant in accordance with any Guidelines. - 140.3A The Provider must manage each Wage Subsidy Agreement in accordance with any Guidelines until the expiration or earlier termination of the Wage Subsidy Agreement.
+151.1 This clause 151 applies to both Wage Subsidies Reimbursed from the Employment Fund and Youth Bonus Wage Subsidies.

+- The Provider may, in accordance with any Guidelines, negotiate a Wage Subsidy Agreement with a Wage Subsidy Employer with respect to a Wage Subsidy Participant. - 151.3 The Provider must only pay a Wage Subsidy to a Wage Subsidy Employer with respect to a Wage Subsidy Participant in accordance with any Guidelines.